 Most drugs have a formulary, or list of drugs, that the plan covers.
 Find out if your medication is covered with a Blue Cross health insurance plan.

-Does BCBSLA offer guidance to help me determine my health coverage needs and selecting a plan for me and my family?Yes.
+Does BCBSLA offer guidance to help me understand and determine my health coverage needs and selecting a plan for my family and me?Yes.
 AskBlue™ is a personalized guide to healthcare coverage options.
 It will help you understand your needs and will suggest a plan family that will fit your needs and fall within your budget.

 Most everyone is looking for ways to cut down on costs whenever they can.
 There are ways to save on your healthcare expenses, too.
 Becoming familiar with your healthcare options may help keep you and your family healthier without breaking the bank.